cvandergeugten/Ninja-Game/README.md

 <h2>Action Scheduler</h2>

 The ActionScheduler.cs script is implemented in this project to help create a nice flow to game’s behaviors.
 Although the script is simple, it plays a vital role in maintaining smooth transitions between different character states such as moving, fighting, and dancing.
-This script is coupled with the IAction.cs interface script which allows the functionality of the action scheduler to be implemented in all of the appropriate scripts.
+This script is coupled with the IAction.cs interface script which allows the functionality of the action scheduler to be implemented in the appropriate scripts.

+<h2>Health Pickups</h2>